digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: System Setup
+## Veritable Three Agent SSI Demo: System Setup

 As stated before, we are dealing with three individual parties in this demo here ( first the _Issuer_, second the _Holder_, and finally the _Verifier_ ).
 Those parties are differentiated with the help of three different themes, each of them, built with different colour schemes, fonts and logo-type symbols ( e.g.: there is a _green_ colour scheme for _Drone Training_ organisation, a _blue_ colour scheme for the system representing the _Pilot_ and a _purple_ colour scheme for the organisation representing _Heathrow Airside Operations_ ).